-Adrianna Mateo (New Amsterdam Records) cuts a singular profile across the music industry as a rare talent: solo violinist, alt-pop singer-songwriter, and actress (with multiple professional conducting credits under her belt).
-Elegant and edgy, her aura lends itself to a dizzying array of projects: recent appearances include premiering a violin concerto written for her backed by a fifty-piece orchestra (composer, Mitchell McCarthy), making her Broadway debut in "Tootsie" (1st concertmaster sub), singing her original songs at MCU Park for more than 40,000 people (Brooklyn Making Strides Against Breast Cancer Walk), acting in HBO's "Succession," playing solo violin on CNN and at the United Nations General Assembly (Refugee Orchestra Project), singing on MTV, and performing her music with a full live band at Joe's Pub.
-She has also opened solo for Alicia Keys at the Ritz-Carlton Battery Park, performed originals at Rockefeller Center's Rainbow Room, and both co-produced and tracked her soon-to-be-released single “Skin Hunger” at Jungle City Studios with a Grammy Award-nominated team (credits span Björk to John Legend).
+Elegant and edgy, Adrianna's aura lends itself to a dizzying array of projects: her most recent live appearances include premiering a violin concerto written for her backed by a fifty-piece orchestra (composer, Mitchell McCarthy), making her Broadway debut in "Tootsie," singing her original songs at MCU Park for more than 40,000 people (Brooklyn Making Strides Against Breast Cancer Walk), acting in HBO's "Succession," playing solo violin on CNN and at the United Nations General Assembly (Refugee Orchestra Project), singing on MTV, and performing her music with a full live band at Joe's Pub (Musical Theater Factory's People of Color Roundtable).
+Previously, she opened solo for Alicia Keys at the Ritz-Carlton Battery Park, performed originals at Rockefeller Center's Rainbow Room, and both co-produced and tracked her soon-to-be-released single “Skin Hunger” at Jungle City Studios.
 Her music, supported by composer Nico Muhly and praised by Grammy Award-winning, multiplatinum producer Bob Power, is announced first via her newsletter and is available on all major online music distributors.

 - NYC/Tri-State Area

 Person of Color?